Lodin/ng-metasys/README.md

 ```
 File `<name>-reflection.js` defines your custom `getMetadata`
 function.
 It is optional - only if you want to get access to the
-metadata of your plugin.
+metadata of your plug-in.
 To get metadata from this function use
 `getPluginMetadata` from `ng-metasys` and your permanent
 token.
 ```javascript